 The purpose of the project is to address sedimentation, erosion and degradation of culturally significant habitat on Prairie Island Indian Community’s tribal land in Sturgeon Lake.
 Priority objectives identified in the feasibility study, which will be carried forward in the design and implementation phase are to: (1) reduce shoreline erosion on the Buffalo Slough Island; and (2) improve/restore floodplain forest habitat on Buffalo Slough Island.

-The Prairie Island Indian Community is located in Pool 3 of the Mississippi River about 12 miles southeast of Hastings, Minnesota.
+The Prairie Island Indian Community is in Pool 3 of the Mississippi River about 12 miles southeast of Hastings, Minnesota.
 Lands owned by the tribe include islands within and surrounding Sturgeon Lake, a backwater lake on the western side of the navigation channel of the Mississippi River.

 Sturgeon Lake is a relatively large area of moderate quality habitat.
 A high rate of sedimentation coupled with recent increases in flow have impacted bathymetric diversity and vegetation growth.
 Furthermore, higher flows and wave action have increased shoreline erosion rates, especially on Buffalo Slough Island.

-The recommended plan in the final feasibility study identified the measures that would meet the objectives identified by the Prairie Island Indian Community: (1) building a rock bullnose at the north end of the island to prevent erosion; (2) building a berm and rock vanes to increase the size of the island and deflect the current away from the island, preventing erosion; and (3) building up the island with dredged material to smother invasive reed canary grass and planting floodplain forest trees to improve and restore habitat.
+The recommended plan identified the measures that would meet the objectives identified by the Prairie Island Indian Community: (1) building a rock bullnose at the north end of the island to prevent erosion; (2) building a berm and rock vanes to increase the size of the island and deflect the current away from the island, preventing erosion; and (3) building up the island with dredged material to smother invasive reed canary grass and planting floodplain forest trees to improve and restore habitat.

 The Prairie Island Indian Community sent a letter of support for the measures in the feasibility study and a willingness to continue the project through the design and implementation phase.

 A feasibility cost-share agreement was executed on